-My first time visiting European Christmas markets was last year on a Viking Rhine River Cruise.
+My first time visiting European Christmas markets was on a Viking Rhine River Cruise.
 These charming markets are a wonderful reason to visit Europe in winter.
-European Christmas Markets date back to the 11th century and a wonderful glimpse into each town.
+European Christmas Markets date back to the 11th century and offer a wonderful glimpse into each town.
 If possible, visit several markets during your European winter vacation.

 Get ready for lots of Gluhwein (glüwein), sparkly lights, handmade foods and crafts as we take a spin around some of the most magical European Christmas markets!
 You’ll find Christmas markets throughout most of Europe, but the highest concentration seems to be in Germany.
 Each city has a unique take on the market and you’ll find that souvenirs, ornaments, food, decorations, and mulled wine will differ in each location.

 The Santa Lucía Market in Barcelona is one of the oldest Christmas markets in Spain, and is definitely amongst the sights you must see in Barcelona, if you visit during the winter.
 It’s organized every year in the square in front of the Cathedral.
 What makes this Christmas market special is that apart from the usual Christmas things (pine trees, Christmas cribs, etc.), you will find everywhere Caga Tió and Caganer, the main characters of the quite peculiar Catalan Christmas traditions.
 Caga Tió is a wooden log with a smiling face painted on it.
 Before Christmas parents fill these logs with sweets, and at Christmas Eve kids have to beet the log with a stick telling the log to “poo” the sweets out of it.
 Caganers are small porcelain figures that show a person taking a dump.
 Although at first this seems something disrespectful, these figures (Catalan pheasants originally) are fertilizing the land to ensure good harvest in the following year.
 Nowadays these Caganers can be any kind of celebrities from local politicians to international pop stars.